Generalized Persistence Diagrams for Persistence Modules over Posets: Preliminaries

 \section{Preliminaries}

 In Section \ref{sec:category} we set up terminology and notation relevant to category theory.
 In Section \ref{sec:details about interval modules} we review the notion of poset-indexed persistence modules and their interval decomposability.
 Also, we introduce notation relevant to zigzag persistence modules.
+In Section \ref{sec:hasse} we introduce the notion of path-connected subposets of a given poset which will be instrumental in the definitions of generalized rank invariant and persistence diagram.